Picosecond ultrasonics: Detection

 Strain pulses returning to the surface from buried interfaces or other sub-surface acoustically inhomogeneous regions are detected as a series of echoes.
 For example, strain pulses propagating back and forth through a thin film produce a decaying series of echoes, from which one may derive, in particular, the film thickness, the ultrasonic attenuation or the ultrasonic dispersion.

 The original detection mechanism used in picosecond ultrasonics is based on the photoelastic effect.
 The refractive index and extinction coefficient near the surface of the solid are perturbed by the returning strain pulses (within the optical absorption depth of the probe light), resulting in changes in the optical reflectance or transmission.
 The measured temporal echo shape results from a spatial integral involving both the probe light optical absorption profile and the strain pulse spatial profile (see below).

-Detection involving the surface displacement is also possible if the optical phase is variation is recorded.
+Detection involving the surface displacement is also possible if the optical phase is recorded.
 In this case the echo shape when measured through the optical phase variation is proportional to a spatial integral of the strain distribution (see below).
 Surface displacement detection has been demonstrated with ultrafast optical beam deflection and with interferometry.